ziolai/finite_element_electrical_engineering/project-based-assignment/making_mayonnaise/readme.md

 We suggest to further improve the understanding of concepts introduced by Mason-Sheffold-2014 by complementing with material from other sources.
 We suggest consulting e.g. the 1999 book by Russel, Saville and Schowalter entitled “Colloidal Dispersions”.

-## Section 4: Oil Droplet Size and Visco-Elastic Properties
+## Section 4: Beginner Level: Oil Droplet Size and Visco-Elastic Properties

 The framework introduced by Mason-Sheffold-2014 is limited to mono-disperse emulsions in which all oil droplets have the same diameter.
 Motivated by practical applications, we wish to extend the Mason-Sheffold-2014 model to poly-disperse emulsions.